INMAS-Math/INMAS-Math.github.io/README.md

 could be a way to leverage additional resources in the same institution.
 - The INMAS program did not fully leverage student services typically offered by universities, such as life design, student placement, and the like.
-Our assessment is that these services are in most part tailored for undergraduates, which form the majority of the population of the university.
-Working in partnership with these services and providing awareness of the graduate students' needs to the personnel involved would be an efficient way to offset some of the tasks involving professional training and the identification and coordination of internship opportunities.
+Our assessment is that these services are in most part tailored for undergraduates, who form the majority of the population of the university.
+Working in partnership with these services and providing awareness of the graduate students' needs to the personnel involved would be an efficient way to offset some of the tasks involving professional development training and the identification and coordination of internship opportunities.
 - Most of the technical training material used during the existence of the program was developed purposely for a targeted audience of PhD students in mathematics.